MouriNaruto/MouriNaruto/ReadMe.md

 Status: Working In Progress

-I want to implement the UFS/UFS2 support in NanaZip 5.0 which can help me to use FreeBSD as development platform.
+Currently, the released NanaZip 5.0 has implemented the UFS/UFS2 support.

+I also implemented the .NET Single File Application bundle and Electron Archive (asar) support in the main branch.

-Also, LittleFS, ROMFS, .NET single-file format and Electron asar format are also planned to implement in NanaZip 5.0.
+Also, LittleFS and ROMFS are also planned to implement in NanaZip 5.x.

-Also, I think we should use some algorithm implementations from Windows APIs, which is "As Microsoft As Possible" a.k.a.
+Also, I think we should use more algorithm implementations from Windows APIs, which is "As Microsoft As Possible" a.k.a.
 AMAP strategy which mentioned by me.

 AMAP strategy can help me to reduce the attack surface and the binary size.